 Wisdom Tooth Extraction

-Wisdom teeth are the molars positioned farthest back in our mouths.
+Wisdom teeth are the molars positioned furthest back in our mouths.
 We each have four wisdom teeth, and they are the last ones to develop.
 Some people’s wisdom teeth never erupt, and others simply don’t have the room in their jaws to accommodate them.
 When there’s not enough space, or if the teeth don’t emerge, we need to have a dentist extract them.

 A minor surgical procedure is required to remove wisdom teeth.